dojo/docs/dijit/form/FilteringSelect.rst

 Programmatic example using a data store
 ---------------------------------------

 To set the default value for a programmatic FilteringSelect, include the *value* attribute (the hidden text value to be submitted) in the attribute list passed to the constructor.
+To get the current value, get the *value* attribute.
+To get the text currently displayed in the textbox (usually the labelAttribute from the DataItem of the store item currently selected), get the *displayedValue* attribute (see `TextBox <dijit/form/TextBox>`_).

 .. cv-compound::